Hrothen/Skald/README.md

 The following are required to use Skald:

 - A reasonably new compiler such as clang3.1 or gcc4.7, technically the latest visual c++ compiler should work, but their standard library hasn't been updated yet and I haven't tested it.
-- [Boost](http://boost.org) `1.48.0` or higher.
-Boost Concepts is used to enforce POD requirements on components.
-If you don't want to link against boost you can alternately remove the concept check and include directive in VectorTuple.hpp.

 To build the tests you will additionally need:

 - [CMake](http://cmake.org/)